Skip to main content

 Notification to start or stop deducting student loan repayments

-If an employee has a student loan and/or postgraduate loan to repay via the tax system, SLC will advise HMRC when a borrower is due to start repaying them.
+If an employee has a student loan and/or postgraduate loan to repay via the tax system, the Student Loans Company (SLC) will advise HMRC when a borrower is due to start repaying them.

 HMRC will in turn contact you by sending you a ‘start notice’, either by post or by an internet notification if you are registered to use HMRC's PAYE Online for Employers service or you use software.

-If you are to stop deductions, HMRC will send you a ‘stop notice’.
+If you are to stop making deductions, HMRC will send you a ‘stop notice’.

 Each loan type will be started and stopped in its own right, so if an employee has paid off both their student loan and postgraduate loan (if they have one), the employer would receive two stop notices.